 The porting environment consists of a compiler and associated tools, include files, libraries, and makefiles, all of which are necessary to compile and build your application.
-Version 6.1 of the MIPSpro (ragnarok) compiler supports the generation of n32 code.
-To generate this code, you must:
+To generate n32 code, you must:

 - Check all libraries needed by your application to make sure they are recompiled n32.
 The default root location for n32 libraries is /usr/lib32.
-If the n32 library needed by your application does not exist, recompile the library for n32. - Modify existing makefiles (or set environment variables) to reflect the locations of these n32 libraries.
+If the n32 library needed by your application does not exist, recompile the library for n32. - Modify existing Makefiles (or set environment variables) to reflect the locations of these n32 libraries.